IndustrialML/pythonBenchmark/README.md

-# experiments
+# pythonBenchmark

-Bucket for all kind of experiments and other unfinished stuff worth making public Edit Add topics
+Python models used for joel's benchmark tests to compare with R results of Veronica/Sonja